How To Paint Water Stains On Ceiling

 Apply the primer sealer first.
 Let it dry and you can apply a second coat depending on whether the first one completely covered the stain.
 There’s nothing wrong with applying 2 to 3 coats as it will only offer extra protection and very good coverage to hiding that stain.

-Now that all the patching, sanding and priming has been taken care of, you are ready to start painting over the water stain with colour.
-If it is just a small area it might be ok to just do a touch up depending on how long ago the ceiling was actually painted.
+Once all the patching, sanding and priming has been taken care of you are now ready to begin painting over the water stain.
+Depending on how long ago the ceiling was first painted, a small area can be covered well with a simple touch up paint job.

-If you have a textured ceiling such as stipple or popcorn, know that these types of textured surfaces will absorb more of the water based paints compared to a flat ceiling.
-The reason is that a textured ceiling just soaks up more of the paint as opposed to an already flat ceiling does not.
+If you have a textured stipple or popcorn ceiling you should know that these types of textured surfaces will absorb more of the water based paints compared to a flat ceiling with no texture.
+The reason is that a textured ceiling soaks up more of the paint as opposed to an already flat ceiling does not.

-If painting over a water stain on a ceiling or any where else seems like to much of a task to take on yourself, invest in the services of a painting company as they have all the necessary equipment and tools along with the experience and knowledge to get it done.
+If painting over a water stain on a ceiling or walls seems like to much of a task to take on yourself, invest in the professional services of painting companies in Ottawa as they have all the necessary equipment and tools along with the experience and knowledge to get it done.